Buy a Used Car or Motorcycle in Colombia: Where to Look and What to Check

 🇨🇴 Search and post vehicles for free in Colombia

-Cars, motorcycles, trucks, and more — no commissions, no mandatory registration, in Spanish and English.
+Cars, motorcycles, trucks and more — no commissions, no mandatory registration, in Spanish and English.
 Posting takes less than 2 minutes.

-100–150cc motorcycles (Bws, Pulsar 135, AKT 125): between $3.500.000 and $7.000.000 COP.
-200–250cc motorcycles (Pulsar 200, Honda XRE 300): between $8.000.000 and $14.000.000 COP.
-High-displacement motorcycles (600cc or more): from $18.000.000 to $45.000.000 COP or more depending on brand and condition.
+Motorcycles 100–150cc (Bws, Pulsar 135, AKT 125): between $3,500,000 and $7,000,000 COP.
+Motorcycles 200–250cc (Pulsar 200, Honda XRE 300): between $8,000,000 and $14,000,000 COP.
+High-displacement motorcycles (600cc or more): from $18,000,000 to $45,000,000 COP or more depending on brand and condition.

-Economy cars like Chevrolet Spark, Kia Picanto, or Renault Kwid with 5 to 8 years: between $18.000.000 and $32.000.000 COP.
-Mid-sized sedans like Hyundai i10, Renault Logan, or Volkswagen Polo (4–6 years): between $28.000.000 and $50.000.000 COP.
-Popular SUVs and crossovers like Renault Duster or Chevrolet Tracker (4–7 years): between $55.000.000 and $95.000.000 COP.
-Trucks and pickups like Mazda BT-50 or Chevrolet D-Max: between $60.000.000 and $130.000.000 COP depending on year and version.
+Economy cars like Chevrolet Spark, Kia Picanto or Renault Kwid with 5 to 8 years: between $18,000,000 and $32,000,000 COP.
+Mid-range sedans like Hyundai i10, Renault Logan or Volkswagen Polo (4–6 years): between $28,000,000 and $50,000,000 COP.
+Popular SUVs and crossovers like Renault Duster or Chevrolet Tracker (4–7 years): between $55,000,000 and $95,000,000 COP.
+Trucks and pickups like Mazda BT-50 or Chevrolet D-Max: between $60,000,000 and $130,000,000 COP depending on year and version.

-What to check before signing any paperwork
+What to check before signing any papers

-The documents you must request
+The documents you should ask for

 Independent mechanical inspection